 ( Disponible en anglais seulement )

-Jay Hoffman is the Chair of Miller Thomson’s Business Law Practice Group and sits on the firm’s Executive Committee.
-He was previously the leader of Miller Thomson’s National Corporate, Mergers and Acquisitions and Securities Practice.
+Jay Hoffman is the Chair, Business Law Group and sits on the firm’s Executive Committee.
+He was previously the leader of the National Corporate, Mergers and Acquisitions and Securities Practice.
 Jay’s practice focuses on merger and acquisition and capital markets transactions, as well as providing advice to clients on corporate governance matters.
 He has over 25 years of experience advising clients on a broad range of corporate and securities law matters.

 Jay frequently acts for both domestic and international public and private corporations, independent board committees, financial advisors, and private equity funds in connection with acquisitions, divestitures, proxy contests and restructurings.
 He also acts for issuers and underwriters in securities offerings in the domestic and international capital markets.